Chainski/WindowsCleanerUtility/README.md

 # How to use?

-Just download "WindowsCleanerUtility.bat" or "WindowsCleanerUtility.exe" from [Releases](https://github.com/Chainski/WindowsCleanerUtility/releases)
+Just download "WindowsCleanerUtility.bat" from [Releases](https://github.com/Chainski/WindowsCleanerUtility/releases)
 and right click on it and select run as administrator.
 Choose any option from the meun provided.